zywkloo/Shopify/README.md

 # Shopify
 ### 2019 Summer Intern Challenge

 Let’s create an app that displays a Custom Collections list page and a Collection Details page.
-Your app will fetch the data from the Shopify Custom Collections REST API: https://shopicruit.myshopify.com/admin/custom_collections.json?page=1&access_token=c32313df0d0ef512ca64d5b336a0d7c6
+Your app will fetch the data from the Shopify Custom Collections [REST API](https://shopicruit.myshopify.com/admin/custom_collections.json?page=1&access_token=c32313df0d0ef512ca64d5b336a0d7c6)

 - Custom Collections list page: A simple list of every custom collection (e.g. In our above response you will see we will need cells for: Aerodynamic, Durable and Small).
 Tapping on a collection launches the Collection Details page.
 - Collection Details page: A list of every product for a specific collection.
 Each row in the list needs to contain, at a minimum: